cdl-geneseo/geneseo-dictionary/N/Niglet.md

 # Niglet

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Niglet

 Created by  Unknown User (ajm3), last modified by  Unknown User (baj2) on Nov 27, 2012

 1. (n) A small African-American, either in age or size.
 Derogatory. &quot;He's so small, he's a niglet!&quot; A. Moak 2010Obsolete, Fall 2012.
 B. Joyce